ilubis85/track2dm/README.md

 #> 6     6 2015-09-10 07:09:04 353361.
 407093. <NA>  <NA>  <NA>
 ```

-## 2. Calculate distance (to be updated)
+## 2. Calculate distance in three dimention (X-Y-Z)

 After that we can calculate the distances in three dimension (X, Y, and
 Z).
 In order to do it, we need Z information and we can get it from
-elevation data in raster format downloaded from USGS website
+elevation data in raster format downloaded from [USGS
-(<https://earthexplorer.usgs.gov>).
-We nead to load the elevation data
+website](https://earthexplorer.usgs.gov).
+We need to load the elevation
-first (as we did in the beginning).
+data first (as we did in the beginning).

 ``` r
 # Calculate 3D distance and matrix replicate